I am a reformed professor of Art History.

 A little it more about me . . .

 I specialize in the art and architecture of the Spanish Colonial Americas (think Mexico and most of South America, 1492–1821), the Global Renaissance, and the Pre-Columbian Americas.
-At Pepperdine I also teach a (very) large-lecture class (200+ students) that is the first of three humanities GE classes.
+At Pepperdine I also taught a (very) large-lecture class (200+ students) that is the first of three humanities GE classes.
 It spans 30,000 BC to AD 1350, and covers art, history, philosophy, literature, theater, and more.
 I also teach art history classes that are usually under 15 students.
-Currently, one of my favorites is our World Art History II class (fifteenth century to the present).
+Currently, one of my favorites is a World Art History II class (fifteenth century to the present).

 I have spent a lot of time in Peru, Ecuador, Guatemala, Costa Rica, Mexico, Spain, and the southwestern U.S. I am fortunate to have traveled more broadly to Ireland, Scotland, England, France, Germany, Austria, Belgium, Italy, Switzerland, Greece, Turkey, Tanzania, Thailand, and Canada.
 I try to travel as often as possible, and encourage students to study abroad should they have the opportunity to do so.

 How did I get into Art History?
 As an undergraduate, I majored in Biology and History in a special B.A./M.D. program.
 During my sophomore year I took Art History 101 (“Caves to Cathedrals”) as a G.E. requirement and fell in love with the subject.
 After finishing my B.A. and M.A., I began a Ph.D. in Art History at UCLA.
 I earned my Ph.D in 2009.
 I have also taught at UCLA and the University of Oregon.